netstu/WEXposed/README.md

 AppSettings
 ===========

-A modification using the Xposed framework to change settings like density per app.
+A modification using the Xposed framework to change WhatEver the ads modules requests.

 License